ietf-wg-cellar/matroska-specification/attachments.md

 layout: default
 ---

+# Attachments

+## Introduction

+Matroska supports storage of related files and data in the Attachments Top-Level Element.
+Attachments can be used to store related cover art, font files, transcripts, reports, or other ancilliary files related to the Segment.

+## Cover Art

 Matroska supports attachments and they can be used for cover arts.
 This document defines a set of guidelines to add cover arts correctly in Matroska files.

 The pictures SHOULD only use the JPEG and PNG picture formats.